vertx-china/vertx-lang-clojure/README.md

         (server/listen 8080))))
 ```

+### Vert.x instance

+If you’re embedding Vert.x then you simply create an instance as follows:

+'''clojure
+(ns ...
+  (:require [io.vertx.clojure.core.vertx :as vertx]))

+;return a vertx instance
+(vertx/vertx)
+'''

 ### Verticle

 Verticle namespace files normally include a start function which is the entry point of verticle deployment.